 Accommodation: Mount Haven Hotel, a highly commended boutique hotel, with views of the Mount.

-Your first day takes you from Monts Bay with St. Michael's Mount sitting in the sea.
+Your first day takes you from Mounts Bay with St. Michael's Mount sitting in the sea.
 This old abbey now a manor house has an ageless appeal and was traditionally linked to Mont St. Michel in Brittany.
 Round the corner from the Bay follow along some interesting sections of cliffs, with the remnants of tin mines.
 There are some beautiful bays and inlets associated with smuggling and then you will reach Porthleven, a pretty fishing and boating harbour that is closed by wooden baulks during storms.
 You can enjoy fine seafood at the inn or venture along the quay to a famous seafood restaurant.

-Accommodation: Stay in the 4 star Harbour Inn by the quayside with old stone flags on the floor and oak beams and wood paneling in profusion.
+Accommodation: Stay in the 4 star Harbour Inn by the quayside with old stone flags on the floor, oak beams and wood paneling in profusion.
 The bar retains the ambience of an old fisherman’s pub, and offers friendly service in traditional surroundings.
 If you are here on a Saturday there will often be entertainment as well.

 Via the stunningly beautiful Kynance Cove and the pretty village of Mullion, which is at the heart of some of the finest walking.
 The sea at the Lizard has some interesting rock type’s country.
 The remote southernmost point of Britain will hopefully reward you with an unforgettable sunset, and will certainly offer fine views of the sea.